cppchecksolutions/vscode-cppcheck-official/README.md

 - **Set C/C++ standard**: Easily specify `--std=<id>` (e.g. `c++17`, `c99`, etc.).
 - **Diagnostic cleanup**: When you close a file, its diagnostics are automatically cleared.
 - **Project file support**: You can feed your project file to cppcheck through the `--project` flag in the `cppcheck-official.arguments` field in the extension settings.
+- **Warning notes**: Display notes for warnings when those are available

 ## Requirements

  **Cppcheck** must be installed on your system.